 - Higher energy bills

 If you take out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to swap it out.
 If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Check the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the most basic tasks that homeowners can do is keep an eye on the thermostat.

-- If you can’t remember the last time you changed your thermostat’s battery, now is the perfect time to do that.
+- If you can’t remember the last time you changed your thermostat’s battery, now is the perfect time to do so.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can result in failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?